 Texas has the dubious distinction of leading the nation in trucking injuries and deaths.
-In 2007, there were 421 fatal crashes in Texas, resulting in 493 deaths, and 6,955 injury crashes, resulting in 10,257 injuries.
-Id. at 35-36.
-Texas's 493 deaths in truck wrecks account for over 10% of the fatalities suffered in truck wrecks in the entire country in 2007 and are over 35% higher than the number of deaths from truck wrecks reported by the state that had the next highest fatality rate from truck crashes-California.
-Id. at 36.
+In 2011, there were 381 fatal crashes in Texas, resulting in 427 deaths, Id. at 39.
+Texas's 427 deaths in truck wrecks account for over 11% of the fatalities suffered in truck wrecks in the entire country in 2011, and are over 52% higher than the number of deaths from truck wrecks reported by the state that had the next highest fatality rate from truck crashes-California.
+Id. at 39.

-TRUCK CRASHES DIFFER FROM CAR CRASHES.
+TRUCK CRASHES DIFFER FROM CAR CRASHES

 In addition to the increased severity of injury when a vehicle weighing tens of thousands of pounds collides with a vehicle weighing only a few thousand pounds, truck wrecks differ from car wrecks in several other significant respects.
-Trucking companies and truckers are controlled by an extensive framework of federal and state regulation and, as a general rule, trucking companies and truckers are in violation of these regulations every day.
+Trucking companies and truckers are controlled by an extensive framework of federal and state regulation and, as a general rule; trucking companies and truckers are in violation of these regulations every day.
 Truck wreck cases also require much more investigation into the pre-wreck conduct of both the truck driver and the trucking company, the driver's training, and the condition of the vehicle than would ordinarily be involved in a routine car wreck case.
 In addition, there are critical, time-sensitive aspects to investigation and discovery in truck crash cases that require prompt attention and thorough investigation.